 This grant forms part of the UK’s Official Development Assistance (ODA), which promotes economic development and welfare in developing countries.
 In order for applications to be eligible for this grant, applicants must clearly show that their proposal’s aims are in-line with those of the ODA.
 These include strengthening global peace and security, promoting global prosperity and tackling extreme poverty.
 The delivery partners for this scheme have provided some ODA guidance for applicants, which can be downloaded from the right side of this page.

-Please contact the grants team if you have any queries on 0203 1413 244, or email us at firstname.lastname@example.org
+Please contact the grants team if you have any queries on 020 3141 3243, or email us at firstname.lastname@example.org

 This scheme is targeted at experienced researchers who are looking to form new international collaborations.
-The maximum amount available is £25,000 of which £5,000 can be used for consumables for pilot experiments, archival research or fieldwork.
+The maximum amount available is £25,000 of which £5,000 can be used for consumables for obtaining pilot data, archival research or fieldwork.
 The remainder can be used to contribute towards travel and subsistence costs, costs associated with networking events, administrative support and access to technical support.

 Grants cannot be used to pay for salary costs or to employ research assistants, PhD students or postdoctoral staff.

 The current members of the awards panel are:

 Professor Michael English FMedSci (Chair), KEMRI Wellcome Trust and University of Oxford

 Professor Eric Wolff FRS, University of Cambridge